rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    NOTE: The image contains
    .elf (Executable Linkable Format) and .dtb (Device Tree Blob) files.

+0. Save the .img file to a DVD so you can delete the files from your laptop's hard drive to make room for other stuff.

+   A regular single sided, single layer DVD holds 4.7GB.
+   A dual-layer "DL" DVD disk holds 8.5GB.

    ### Flash .img onto SD card using Etcher